docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 !!! attention "Requirements"

-    1. We assume basic knowledge about Kubernetes from the reader.
+    1. Basic knowledge about Kubernetes from the reader.
-    2. Moreover, we assume the reader to have a basic understanding of mail servers.
+    2. A basic understanding of mail servers.
     3. Ideally, the reader has deployed DMS before in an easier setup (with Docker or Docker Compose).

 !!! warning "Limited Support"